Alaska Legislature fails to override vetoes that prompt cuts

 Alaskans pay no state income or sales tax and receive annual checks of around $1,000 or more from earnings of the Alaska Permanent Fund, a savings account created with oil wealth and grown over decades by investment earnings.

-Dunleavy has refused to consider new taxes or to tap into earnings from the permanent fund, as the Legislature has done for several years.
+Dunleavy has refused to consider new taxes.
 He said last week that he based the budget vetoes on a desire to provide basic services "while understanding our fiscal constraints."

 Critics say the cuts go too far and many turned out at rallies to protest.
 A crowd of nearly 2,000 people that gathered Tuesday night at UA Anchorage featured Portugal.
 The Man, a Grammy Award-winning band from Wasilla.